tsinghua-lau/rust-key/assets/sound_readme.txt

 3. Use macOS built-in sounds from /System/Library/Sounds/

-For testing, you can copy a system sound: cp /System/Library/Sounds/Tink.aiff assets/sound.mp3
+For testing, you can copy a system sound: cp /System/Library/Sounds/Tink.aiff assets/sound.wav

-Note: The application will look for "sound.mp3" in this directory.
+Note: The application will look for "sound.wav" in this directory.